On finite generation in magnitude (co)homology, and its torsion: Introduction

 \subsection{Statement of results}

 We now come to the main point of this paper.
 It was asked in \cite{richardHHA} whether there are graphs with torsion in their magnitude homology.
 This question was positively answered, first by Kaneta and Yoshinaga~\cite{MR4275098}, and then extended by Sazdanovic and Summers~\cite{SadzanovicSummers}.
 Computations show that any finitely generated Abelian group appears as a subgroup of the magnitude homology of a graph~\cite[Theorem 3.14]{SadzanovicSummers}.
 However, to get such torsion, Sazdanovic and Summers increased the combinatorial complexity of the graphs.
-It is not clear from their proof whether this behaviour is a structural property of magnitude homology, or it depends on the methods developed in~\cite{MR4275098, SadzanovicSummers}.
+This means that, to get new torsion, they increase the combinatorial genus of the graphs.
+It is not clear from their proof whether this behaviour is a structural property of magnitude homology, or {if} it depends on the methods developed in~\cite{MR4275098, SadzanovicSummers}.
 Instead of working with magnitude homology, here we use its cohomological version~\cite{MagnitudeCohomology}, and we will confine ourselves within the category of finite, connected, undirected graphs.
 As magnitude homology and cohomology are related by a short exact sequence~\cite[Remark~2.5]{MagnitudeCohomology}, passing to cohomology is not a restriction.